VAT No.CHE-445.455.310 MWST

 It’s no secret that migrating from AngularJS to the newer versions was a topic for quite some time now.
 Although the notion of “the newer the better” is relevant to Angular, still there are ongoing concerns if it’s actually worth it.
 There is always the question of how long it will take and how much will it cost.
 And we completely understand if you are undecided on the issue of migration.

 But worry no more!
-We will guide you through the things you need to know before making the final decision.
+We will guide you through things you need to know before making the final decision.
 First, you’ll discover in which ways newer versions of Angular are better than AngularJS.
-After that, we will give our recommendations on upgrading and introduce our technology that will help to make your migration fast and hassle-free.
+After that, we will give our recommendations on upgrading and introduce our technology that will help making your migration fast and hassle-free.

 Just as AngularJS, Angular was made by Google and released in 2016, which was the direct descendant of the first-ever created AngularJS.
 Angular 2+ or simply Angular are referred to as Angular 2 and the later versions, and all of them are Typescript-based platforms.

 If you are not quite sure if there is a significant difference between the two frameworks, you might be surprised.
 The code for Angular was actually written from scratch, therefore, it has not much in common with the initial framework.
 Developers really wanted to make significant improvements in enhancing the performance of web applications.

 The table above comparing AngularJS and Angular might be a bit confusing, so let us take you through the crucial points and tell you how the migration will enhance your application!